baldengineer/dmm-ble-mp730026/README.md

 ./run.sh
 ```

-Will start up the websocket and Bluetooth services for getting data from the meter.
+Will start up the webserver, websocket server and Bluetooth services for getting data from the meter.

 If you get a permissions error on Raspberry Pi see [Raspberry Pi Permissions](#raspberry-pi-permissions)